Fonz-Music/fonz_encoder/README.md

 # fonz_music_flutter

-A new Flutter project for Fonz 2.0, Fonz Music's 2nd app release.
+A new Flutter project for to encode all Fonz Music NFC tags.

 ## Getting Started